alloba/book-of-hours-notes/books/The Hissing Key.md

 ### Study Complete Description
 I've Read...

-The Milk-Thief conspires with the Ligeian Echidna and the Hour-to-be called [[The Colonel|Chiliarch]] (now more generally rendered as 'Colonel') to unseam the [[Seven-Coils]] with feathers and drown her in salt. [[The Colonel]] thus ascends to Hour status; the jealous Milk-Thief, once the Colonel's priestess, seduces Echidna into lending her the Hissing Key to enter the Mansus through the Savage Door, beginning her own ascent to Name and ultimately Hour.
+The Milk-Thief conspires with the Ligeian Echidna and the Hour-to-be called [[The Colonel|Chiliarch]] (now more generally rendered as 'Colonel') to unseam the [[Seven-Coils]] with feathers and drown her in salt. [[The Colonel]] thus ascends to Hour status; the jealous Milk-Thief, once the Colonel's priestess, seduces Echidna into lending her the Hissing Key to enter [[world-at-large/The Mansus|the Mansus]] through the Savage Door, beginning her own ascent to Name and ultimately Hour.